Mushroom Cottage Anti-Story

 The whole spectacle caused the chimp to sidestep slowly around the witch in careful observation.
 And once again, the witch changed form, this time just as slowly as the chimp sidestepped.
 She elongated her limbs, curled and corkscrewed them, each one uniquely until she resembled an old knotty twisted tree.
 And the neighboring younger tree with randomly arranged branches had none of the resplendent foliage this witch tree just sprouted, foliage closely mimicking that of the surrounding shrubs:

-The chimp extended its arm to touch one of the tree limb arms and slide its calloused hand along the calloused skin bark.
-The hand and its fingers wrapped around the limb and tugged it.
+The chimp extended its arm to this tree.
+The arm’s hand landed on a limb and fingers slid along the limb’s tough bark.
+The hand and fingers wrapped around the limb and tugged it.
 At this, the witch tree gave a little before swaying back into place.

-Again, the black hairy arm and hand extended to the limb where the fingertips gently patted the smaller branches.
-The bark regained pliability and the rigid contours of the branches and limbs softened and curled into and around the chimp fingers.
+The arm and its hand extended to another limb where the fingertips landed.
+The limb, as its rigid contours softened, curled into and around the chimp fingers.

 The witch nodded in the affirmative, again diffusing and solidifying, this time reappearing atop the far side of the giant log as a spindly tree twisting its branches as the witch had just been twisting her arms: